WTFAYLAb/phreakbak/README.md

 ## How?
 You can use it two ways:  As a standalone program or as a module.

-There are two prerequisites: CAS and Bumddb.
-Both of these are Python modules that can be found on Github where this one was found.
+There are two prerequisites: [CAS|https://github.com/GlennLasher/CAS] and [Bumddb|https://github.com/GlennLasher/Bumddb].
+Both of these are Python modules.
 Put them where Python can find them.

 ### As a standalone
 You can do this: